antistatique/drupal-bamboo-twig/README.md

 ## Bamboo Twig versions

-Bamboo Twig is available for Drupal 8, Drupal 9, Drupal 10 & Drupal 11 (dev)!
+Bamboo Twig is available for Drupal 8, Drupal 9, Drupal 10 & Drupal 11 !

 - If you are running Drupal `11.x`, use Bamboo Twig `6.0.x`.
 - If you are running Drupal `10.x`, use Bamboo Twig `6.0.x`.